microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-eclipse-buildproject.md

 parent: mdteclipseoverview
 ---

-## Building Microclimate projects
+# Building Microclimate projects

 By default, Microclimate detects when you make a change and starts a build automatically.
-There are two exceptions to this:
+However, two exceptions exist:

-1. If you have disabled auto build for the project
+1. If you have disabled auto build for the project.
-2. If you are using Windows
+2. If you are using Windows.

 In these cases, start a build manually when you have made a change or a set of changes:

-1. Right-click on your project in the **Microclimate Explorer** view and select **Build**.
+1. Right-click your project in the **Microclimate Explorer** view and select **Build**.
 2. Wait for the project state to return to **Running** or **Debugging** in the **Microclimate Explorer** view and then test your changes.

 [Next: Debugging Microclimate projects](mdteclipsedebugproject)